theonlyrizal/theonlyrizal/README.md

 ---

-⭐️ *“I am what I admire — my path is to discover what life and universe has yet to offer.”*
+⭐️ *“I am what I admire — my path is to discover what time and universe has yet to offer.”*